What Affects Metabolism?

 So, a better understanding of metabolism will open the doors for new approaches to weight control and obesity reduction.

-On a personal level, a better understanding of metabolism may help anyone to know where they stand and take decisions according to this.
+On a personal level, a better understanding of metabolism may help anyone to know where they stand and make decisions according to this.